 Other Information: In some cases the College may require additional information to clarify unusual circumstances or to satisfy verification requirements of state or federal agencies.

-*Deadlines for Income Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
-All California residents must, however, complete the FAFSA and the GPA Verification Form by March 3, 2014, in order to be considered for a Cal Grant.
+*Deadlines for Incoming Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
+All California residents must, however, complete the FAFSA and the GPA Verification Form by March 2, 2015, in order to be considered for a Cal Grant.
 This is a firm deadline for a successful Cal Grant application.